All Episodes

 I know there's more.

-So I guess you can never get to the point where people would say, I guess we've seen everything, every all my questions have been answered.
+So I guess you could never get to the point where people would say, I guess we've seen everything.

-So I think the public is now too worked up and too curious, and we've lost too much trust.
+So, but I think the public is now too worked up and too curious, and we've lost too much trust.

 So I think I'd be in favor of releasing everything.

-But if there are people who are absolutely innocent, but their names are in those files, we should do what we can to make sure that people know the difference between those who were accused and people who just knew them.
+But if there are people who are absolutely innocent, but their names are in those files, we should do what we can to make sure that people know the difference between those who are accused and people who just knew them.

-But what they didn't I didn't see is that they ruled that they are starving prisoners.
+But what they didn't, I didn't see is that they ruled that they are starving prisoners.

 And remember what I tell you about a war zone?